Recursive Reward Aggregation: Discussion

 Reward function modification directly encodes task objectives into the per-step feedback signal received by the agent.
 This approach is expressive and flexible, allowing designers to incorporate domain-specific preferences \citep{ng1999policy, hadfield2017off}, intermediate goals \citep{andrychowicz2017hindsight}, or constraints \citep{achiam2017constrained}.
 However, designing an effective reward function often requires careful tuning, may introduce unintended incentives, and can suffer from reward misspecification, especially in environments with sparse or delayed feedback \citep{ng1999policy, ziebart2008maximum, hadfield2017off}.

-In contrast to modifying the reward function itself, reward aggregation modification keeps the underlying reward signal fixed and instead alters how rewards are aggregated over time to define the training objective.
+In contrast to modifying the reward function itself, reward aggregation modification keeps the underlying reward signal fixed and instead alters how rewards are aggregated over time to define the training objective \citep{wang2020planning, cui2023reinforcement, veviurko2024max}.
 This offers a structured way to influence long-term behavior without redefining the reward signal at each time step.
-For instance, using the $\max$ aggregation emphasizes the highest reward achieved in a trajectory, thereby promoting risk-seeking behavior, while the $\min$ aggregation emphasizes avoiding the worst-case outcomes, encouraging risk-averse strategies.
+For instance, the $\max$ aggregation \citep{quah2006maximum, veviurko2024max} focuses on the highest reward in a trajectory, encouraging strategies that pursue the most valuable or high-potential actions, while the $\min$ aggregation \citep{cui2023reinforcement} emphasizes avoiding the worst-case outcomes, encouraging risk-averse strategies.
 This approach is effective when the reward signal provides informative feedback, but the desired policy depends on how that feedback is interpreted over time.
 However, limited or ambiguous reward signals may restrict the ability of any aggregation function to align with the intended behavioral goals.

 In practice, modifying the reward and adjusting the aggregation function are not mutually exclusive and can be combined effectively.
 The reward function provides the essential feedback for learning, while the aggregation method influences how this feedback is evaluated over time.
 The choice of whether to modify one, the other, or both should be guided by the nature of the task, the clarity and expressiveness of the reward, and the behavioral patterns desired in the learned policy.